App-vNext/Polly/docs/strategies/fallback.md

 <!-- endSnippet -->

 **Reasoning**:

-- This approach executes the strategy/pipeline without "jumping out from the normal flow"
-- If you find yourself in a situation that you write this Exception "remapping" logic again and again
-  - then mark the to-be-decorated method as `private`
-  - and expose the "remapping" logic as `public`
+This method lets you execute the strategy or pipeline smoothly, without unexpected interruptions.
+If you repeatedly find yourself writing this exception "remapping" logic, consider marking the method you wish to decorate as `private` and expose the "remapping" logic publicly.

 <!-- snippet: fallback-pattern-1-ext -->
 ```cs